Why does my second hand stop or disappear?

-The issue where the second hand stops or disappears on Garmin watches is typically related to battery-saving features, especially on models with always-on display and analog-style watch faces.
-This isn’t usually a hardware fault—Garmin intentionally pauses the second hand to conserve power.
+Issues relating to the second hand stopping or disappearing on Garmin watches is typically related to battery-saving features, especially on models with always-on display and analog-style watch faces.
+This is not a hardware or software fault—Garmin intentionally pauses the second hand to conserve power.
 However, it can be annoying if you want a true analog experience.
+See Garmins page here, Is It Normal for My Seconds to Disappear?

 These tend to be MIP (Memory-in-Pixel) display models with aggressive power-saving modes: